-There are different types of painkillers that are effective for mild, moderate or severe pain.
+Different types of painkillers are effective for mild, moderate or severe pain.

 Back to top

-Paracetamol can be used for a variety of mild pains.
-It can be bought over the counter from a chemist, and many supermarkets sell paracetamol.
-It has few side effects, but it’s important not to exceed the recommended dose, as higher doses can damage the liver.
+Paracetamol can be used for most types of mild pain.
+It can be bought from a chemist or supermarket.
+It has few side effects, but it’s important not to take more than the recommended dose.
+Higher doses can damage the liver.
 Paracetamol does not reduce inflammation.

-Anti-inflammatory drugs help reduce inflammation and swelling, and are especially good at treating pain in the skin, muscle or bone.
-Ibuprofen can be bought from a pharmacist or from many supermarkets.
-Diclofenac sodium (Voltarol®) and celecoxib (Celebrex®) need to be prescribed by a doctor.
+Anti-inflammatory drugs such as ibuprofen (Brufen®, Neurofen®) help reduce inflammation and swelling.
+They are good for treating pain in the skin, muscle or bone.
+Ibuprofen can be bought from a pharmacist or supermarket.
+Other anti-inflammatory medicines need to be prescribed by a doctor.

-Remember that other medicines or tablets that you can buy over the counter from a pharmacy or supermarket (eg cold cures) may also contain paracetamol or anti-inflammatory drugs such as aspirin or ibuprofen.
-These should not be taken in addition to other pain medicines unless advised by your doctor.
-Check with your pharmacist first before buying any other medicines.
+Remember that other medicines or tablets that you can buy from a pharmacy or supermarket may also contain paracetamol or anti-inflammatory drugs such as aspirin or ibuprofen.
+These should not be taken as well as other pain medicines unless advised by your doctor.
+Check with your pharmacist before buying any other medicines.